TradingView vs TC2000: Which Platform Fits Your Trading Style

 TC2000's Superior Stock Scanner

-If your main focus is on U.S. stocks, TC2000's scanner is often considered in a league of its own.
-Its standout feature, EasyScan, lets you screen the market in real-time.
-You can mix and match all sorts of criteria—from technical indicators like moving averages to fundamental data like earnings growth—to pinpoint exactly what you're looking for.
+For US stocks, TC2000's scanner is in a league of its own.
+EasyScan screens the market in real time.
+You mix technical indicators with fundamental data—moving averages plus earnings growth, for example—to nail down exactly what you're looking for.

 TradingView's Screening Capabilities